sunfishcode/wasm-reference-manual/WebAssembly.md

 A linear memory is instantiated as follows:

-For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear memory's `minimum` size field times the [page size] is created, added to the instance, and initialized to all zeros.
-For a linear-memory import, storage for the array is already allocated.
+For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), a vector of [bytes] with the length being the value of the linear memory's `minimum` size field times the [page size] is created, added to the instance, and initialized to all zeros.
+For a linear-memory import, storage for the vector is already allocated.

 For each [Data Section] entry with and `index` value equal to the index of the linear memory, the contents of its `data` field are copied into the linear memory starting at its `offset` field.

-**Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.
+**Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of any of the vectors.

 #### Table Instantiation

 A table is instantiated as follows:

-For a table definition in the [Table Section], as opposed to a [table import](#import-section), an array of elements is created with the table's `minimum` length, with elements of the table's element type, and initialized to all special "null" values specific to the element type.
+For a table definition in the [Table Section], as opposed to a [table import](#import-section), a vector of elements is created with the table's `minimum` length, with elements of the table's element type, and initialized to all special "null" values specific to the element type.
 For a table import, storage for the table is already allocated.